budapest view over the tower

 The exterior of the Budapest Market Hall, with a little dusting of snow on the colorful mosaic roof, with beautiful blue sky behind it on a wintery day.

-Housed in a gorgeous Neogothic covered market hall building, the Central Market Hall is a Budapest winter must.
+Housed in a gorgeous Neo-Gothic covered market hall building, the Central Market Hall is a Budapest winter must.

-The paprika and other spices on offer here are going to be much fresher than you’d find in some random shop on Váci utca.
+This is the place to go for any souvenirs, edible or otherwise – you’ll get fair prices and above-average quality.
+The paprika and other spices on offer here are going to be much fresher than you’d find in some random shop on Vรกci Utca.

 The interior view of the Budapest Market Hall in winter, with people in winter coats enjoying a break from the cold, with a festively lit and decorated food hall.

-This delicious, flaky strudel sold on the first floor is one of the best pastries that I’ve ever tasted – that sour cherry (meggyes) rétes alone will bring me back to Budapest time and again.
+This delicious, flaky strudel sold on the first floor is one of the best pastries that I’ve ever tasted – that sour cherry (meggyes) rรฉtes alone will bring me back to Budapest time and again.

 Peruse the stacks at a beautiful bookstore.